Developer Tools

 How to use it

-- 2 Choose which character sets to include.
+2. Choose which character sets to include.

-- 4 Click Copy to copy it to your clipboard.
+5. Click Copy to copy to clipboard.

 Use cases

-- Creating strong master passwords for a password manager
+• Creating master passwords for password managers

 Limitations

-- Generated passwords are not stored — copy before leaving the page.
+• Generated passwords are not stored.
+Copy before leaving the page.

-- The browser tab must remain open for the generator to work.
+• The browser tab must remain open for the generator to work.

 Is this password generator truly random?